gustavofg1pontes/Orquestradora-LabDeIA/README.md

 To set up the project locally, follow these steps:

 1. Clone the repository.
+2. Run `cp .env.example .env` to create a new `.env` file and set it up using your mongodb connection url.
-2. Install the required dependencies using pip: `pip install -r requirements.txt`.
+3. Install the required dependencies using pip: `pip install -r requirements.txt`.
-3. Configure the MongoDB connection details in the Flask application.
+4. Configure the MongoDB connection details in the Flask application.
-4. Run the Flask application: `python main.py`.
+5. Run the Flask application: `python main.py`.

 ## Contributing